nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/core-server/security/security-policy-service.md

 All NXQL queries have ACL-based security automatically applied with the `Browser` permission (except for superusers).

-A security policy can modify this behavior but only by adding new restrictions in addition to the ACLs.
-To do so, it can simply implement the `checkPermission` described above, but this gets very costly for big searches.
-The efficient approach is to make `isExpressibleInQuery` return `true` and implement `getQueryTransformer`.
+A dedicated security policy can modify this behavior by adding new restrictions on top of the ACLs.
+This is done by overriding `isExpressibleInQuery` (it has to return `true`) and implementing `getQueryTransformer`.

-The `getQueryTransformer(repositoryName)` method returns a `SQLQuery.Transformer` instance, which is a class with one `transform` method taking a NXQL query in the form of a `org.nuxeo.ecm.core.query.sql.model.SQLQuery` abstract syntax tree.
-It should transform this tree in order to add whatever restrictions are needed.
+The `getQueryTransformer(repositoryName)` method returns a `SQLQuery.Transformer` instance.
+The custom `SQLQuery.Transformer` has to override the `transform` method, taking as parameter an NXQL query in the form of a `org.nuxeo.ecm.core.query.sql.model.SQLQuery` [Abstract Syntax Tree (AST)](https://en.wikipedia.org/wiki/Abstract_syntax_tree) and a `NuxeoPrincipal`.
+The custom transformer has to manipulate the AST to add new restrictions to implement the security policy.
 Note that ACL checks will always be applied after this transformation.

+{{#> callout type='info' heading='Memo'}}
+To formalize the security policy, we advice to express it using the following pattern:
+*Given* that the current user has these *characteristics*, We are searching for documents from the original query that in addition are *filtered* by X *criteria*.
+{{/callout}}

 {{#> callout type='info' heading='Unrestricted sessions'}}
 If the query has been called in the context of an unrestricted session, the principal will be `system`.
 It is a good practice to check for that username since if the query is run unrestrictedly, it functionally means that you should not restrict anything with the query transformer
 {{/callout}}

 ### CMISQL Security Check